 Corfu Island

-If you are traveling solo, those are the best times to visit Corfu to beat the crowds of families.
-The weather was warm enough to go to the beach but not too hot.
+I recommend traveling solo to Corfu in May to dodge the family vacation rush.
+In May the weather was warm enough to go to the beach but not too hot.

 📍 Grab a FREE GOOGLE MAP of my favorite locations in Corfu!